bb305496/bb305496/README.md

 **Projects**

-1. [Simple use of the SFML library](https://github.com/bb305496/Pogoda) Simple use of the SFML library with sound effects
+1. [Simple use of the SFML library](https://github.com/bb305496/Pogoda)

 <!--
 **bb305496/bb305496** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.